praw-dev/praw/docs/pages/getting_started.rst

 Getting Started
 ===============

-In this turorial we'll go over everything needed to create a bot or program using reddit's API through the Python Reddit API Wrapper (PRAW).
+In this tutorial we'll go over everything needed to create a bot or program using reddit's API through the Python Reddit API Wrapper (PRAW).
 We're going to write a program that breaks down a redditor's karma by subreddit, just like the `reddit gold <http://www.reddit.com/help/gold>`_ feature.
 Unlike that, our